okonomichiyaki/supercat/000-SUPERCAT.md

 The procedures use some special vocabulary that is specific to SUPERCAT.
 See the "Terminology" page for explanations of words like <ins>contend</ins>.
 When rounding fractions, round down unless otherwise specified.

-Aside from the changes to card play described above, <#ifdef campaign>the negotiation mini game, some special handling of certain Fate abilities,<#endif> and the additional advantages below, the bot will follow every rule in the game.
+Aside from the changes to card play described above, <#ifdef campaign>the negotiation minigame, some special handling of certain Fate abilities,<#endif> and the additional advantages below, the bot will follow every rule in the game.

 <#ifdef campaign><div class="pagebreak"> </div><#endif>